egorFiNE/node-compress-buffer/README.md

 <code>uncompress()</code> takes a single argument: the data (must be a <code>Buffer()</code>) and returns uncompressed <code>Buffer()</code> or <code>undefined</code> on error.

+Both functions could throw exceptions in the following cases:

+* zlib initialisation fails;
+* first argument is not a <code>Buffer</code> instance.

 ## Installation

 	npm install compress-buffer